xiezhq/ISEScan/README.md

 <a name="Re-run"></a>
 ### Re-run ISEScan without gene/protein prediction and HMMER searching
 - ISEScan will run much faster if you run it on the same genome sequence more than once (e.g., trying different optimal parameters of near and far regions (see our paper [...] for the definitions of near and far regions)) to search for IS elements in your genome).
 The reason is that it skips either FragGeneScan or both FragGeneScan and phmer/hmmsearch steps which are most time-consuming steps in ISEScan pipeline.
 - If you prefer ISEScan recalculating the the results, you can simply remove the proteome file and HMMER search results which are related to your genome sequence file name.
-For example, you can delete NC_012624.fna.faa in proteome directory and clusters.faa.hmm.NC_012624.fna.faa and clusters.single.faa.NC_012624.fna.faa in hmm directory, and then rerun it:
+For example, you can delete NC_012624.fna.faa in `results/proteome` directory and clusters.faa.hmm.NC_012624.fna.faa and clusters.single.faa.NC_012624.fna.faa in `results/hmm` directory, and then rerun it:
 	```
-	isescan.py NC_012624.fna proteome hmm
+	isescan.py --seqfile NC_012624.fna --output results
 	```

 <a name="Release"></a>
 ## Release History
+- 1.7.2.2
+  - ISEScan can output .csv (columns are separated by `,`) and .tsv (columns are separated by `tab`) result files, which are much easier for users to parse the results (Thanks oschwengers for his suggestion)
+  - add command options `--seqfile` and `--output` to remove the positional parmater `seqfile`, `proteome` and `hmm` (Thanks oschwengers for his suggestion)
+  - modify constants.py to remove the hard coded paths pointing to the third party dependencies and the output directory `dir4prediction` (Thanks oschwengers for his suggestion)
+  - add tips for installing ISEScan from source codes on Mac (Thanks [Ania Gorska] (https://github.com/gvalchca) for her suggestion)
 - 1.7.2.1
   - modify constants.py to remove the hard coded path poiting to the profile HMM files (clusters.single.faa and clusters.faa.hmm)
   - update readme to add an introduction for installing ISEScan package via bioconda (Thanks both [pbasting](https://github.com/pbasting) and [tseemann](https://github.com/tseemann) for making it available!)